realpython/python-guide/docs/dev/virtualenvs.rst

     `getting started tutorial`_ for an introduction to using your operating system's shell and interacting with Python.

-Additionally, you'll need to make sure you have :ref:`pip` available.
+Additionally, you'll need to make sure you have `pip`_ available.
 You can check this by running:

 .. code-block:: bash